 Travel Kanchanaburi

-A fantastic way to learn about the railway's history and the unfortunate souls who died building it is a visit to the Thailand – Burma Railway Centre.
-Located across the road from Kanchanaburi Railway station, this impressive museum overlooks the Kanchanaburi War Cemetery known by the locals as Don Rak.
+A fantastic way to learn about the railway's history and the men who died building it is a visit to the Thailand – Burma Railway Centre, also known as the Death Railway Museum.
+Located on Chao Khun Nen Road, 280 meters from Kanchanaburi Railway station, this impressive museum overlooks the Kanchanaburi War Cemetery known by the locals as Don Rak.
 The cemetery is the final resting place for 6,982 POWs who perished building the railroad.
-Chungkai is a second cemetery located across the river, which contains the graves of over 1,700 men.
-It’s an incredibly moving experience to visit these sites.

 Travel to Nam Tok / Hellfire Pass